 Our artisan cheeses are…

 We believe that the art of good cheese begins beyond the borders of our production room.
 It is rooted in the pastures that nourish our herds with carefully cultivated grasses for grazing and baling.
 We feed our cows a 100% grassfed diet so that the milk they produce is rich in nutrients, good fats, and flavor.
 As the seasons and plant growth change, so, too, does the character of the milk.
 We prize these variations and craft season-specific cheeses to capitalize on the evolving flavors and components over the course of the year.
 Consequently, certain cheeses are only available during certain portions of the year.
 But good things come to those who wait!

 Our cheesemakers are intimately engaged with our cheeses at every stage of development, from the curd to the cave.
 True artisans, they work in concert with the milk, bacteria, enzymes, and their own two hands to guide our milk through the amazing process that transforms it into cheese.
 They culture, cut, press, mold, wash, brush, and turn by hand to ensure each cheese wheel ages to optimal maturity.
 We privilege this personal touch over machine automation for its impact on quality and flavor.

 The cheese aging process occurs in our on-site aging room, where wheels mature together on wooden shelves in optimal conditions for natural aging.
 Rather than sealing the wheels in plastic to age in a refrigerator, we allow the beneficial bacteria and mold to do the work of creating natural rinds and ideal flavor.
 The affinage process – tending the wheels as they age – requires vigilance and constant care from our cheesemakers to support the natural work of the microbes.
-This process is visible to farm visitors and diners at The Loft Restaurant through the large glass display window of the aging room.
+This process is visible to farm visitors and diners at our restaurant through the large glass display window of the aging room.

-American Cheese Society Awards
+American Cheese Society Awards for

-2nd place, Fromage Blanc
+and Fromage Blanc